- Calendar & Events

 Does The Library Accept Donations?

 Yes!
-New and gently used books are greatly appreciated and will be added to circulation, the swap-a-book table or for teacher use!
+New and gently used books which reflect Christian values are greatly appreciated and will be added to circulation or for teacher use!
 Please place items in the “Donations” bin.
-We also accept monetary donations for new purchases.
+We also happily accept monetary donations for new purchases.